mmdagent-ex/site-doc/content.en/_index.md

 [[日本語](ja) | English ]

+{{< hint ms >}}
+This site describes about the Moonshot version of MMDAgent-EX.

+This site is a modified version of the original public version of this site (mmdagent-ex.dev).
+The moonshot version specific informations are shown in gradient background color section like here.

+This site will be updated from time to time in line with the development of the Moonshot version of MMDAgent-EX.

+{{< /hint >}}

 MMDAgent-EX is a research and development platform for spoken dialogue systems, multi-modal interactions and avatar communications using CG avatars.
 It has been open-sourced since December 2023, with [CG Avatar Gene & Uka](https://www.slp.nitech.ac.jp/en/avatar/).

 This site contains all documents related to MMDAgent-EX.
 If you are new, please proceed through the tutorials in order.
 You can also comment at the bottom of each page.